Why Software Architecture Matters in Custom Software Development

 Architecture that fights change is architecture that fails.
 The goal isn’t to predict the future.
 It’s to build systems flexible enough to adapt when the future arrives.

 This means favoring composition over inheritance.
 Small, focused components over sprawling mega-classes.
 Clear interfaces between systems so they can evolve independently.
+These are the software architecture patterns that age well.

 It also means resisting the urge to optimize prematurely.
 The architecture that handles a million users isn’t the same as the one that handles a thousand.
 Build for what you need now, with clear paths to what you might need later.
 Don’t build for what you imagine you’ll need in five years.